Courage-7/Hamoye-Internship-Data-Science/README.md

-# Data Science-Stage-A and B.
+# Data Science Tag-along codes for,
+Stage A
+Stage B